yodkwtf/sql-fundamentals/Notes.md

 #### Download and Install

-1. Visit MySQL official website
+1. Visit MySQL's official website
-2. Go to **MySQl Installer Method** and download the installer
+2. Go to **MySQL Installer Method** and download the installer
 3. Open the installer and check the tools you want to install
    1. Select the custom option
    2. Remove the Visual Studio option (2GB)
-4. Click on next and next to download the packages
+4. Click on Next and Next to download the packages
 5. Click on execute to install the packages
 6. Configuration can be left as default
 7. Create a strong root user password